Debt consolidation: what’s involved and why it’s a sensible option for some

 - Use an online calculator.
 Now’s the time to figure out what your best option is.
 Try our home loan repayment calculator to figure out how adding to your mortgage balance will change your monthly repayments.

 - Speak to a financial advisor.
-If you are unsure, seek professional advice before making any decisions.
+It’s a good idea to seek professional advice before making any decisions by discussing your particular circumstances with a financial advisor.

 Less debt, less stress